jackchoumine/ol-geom-editor/README.md

 | remove            | remove geometry           |
 | complete          | complete edit geometry    |

-> The original event will also be triggered at the time of response.
+> The original event will also be triggered during interacting.

 ### examples